 - Phosphate-buffered dilution water.

-- Petri dishes, glass or aluminium (reusable) or plastic (disposable).
+- Petri dishes, glass or aluminum (reusable) or plastic (disposable).

-- Polyethylene bags for wrapping Petri dishes if dry incubator is used.
+- Polyethylene bags for wrapping Petri dishes if a dry incubator is used.

 - Magnifying lens (as an aid to counting colonies after filters are incubated).